 What they also espouse is that the Amish rarely get sick – another fib easily discredited.
 They definitely do have lower incidences of certain cancers compared to the rest of the US population.
 The reasons for this are obvious – their conservative clothing covers their entire bodies from the beaming sun, they don’t engage in risky sexual behaviors, they eat healthy, get plenty of rigorous exercise, and they certainly don’t smoke or drink.

-Another study published in the journal Pediatrics clearly establishes that while autism rates are lower in the Amish community than the general population, the rates are significant, and certainly not non-existent, as the anti-vaxxers contend:
+A study published in the journal Pediatrics clearly establishes that while autism rates are lower in the Amish community than the general population, the rates are significant, and certainly not non-existent, as the anti-vaxxers contend:

 “Holmes County, Ohio, one of the largest Amish communities in the world, has persistently low immunization rates.
 Studies of other Amish communities have revealed that parents do not immunize their children because of lack of access to immunizations.
 Our study explored reasons that Amish parents in the previously uninvestigated Holmes County population exempt themselves from immunizations.

 “Thirty-seven percent of the parents responded.
 Among the 359 respondents, 68% stated that all of their children had received at least 1 immunization, and 17% reported that some of their children had received at least 1 immunization.
 Only 14% of the parents reported that none of their children had received immunizations.
 Eighty-six percent of the parents who completely exempted their children from vaccines stated that the main reason they do not vaccinate their children is concern over adverse effects.
 Many parents indicated that they allow their children to receive only some vaccines because of concern about the way certain vaccines are produced.”

 The consequences of lower immunization rates in certain Amish communities have led to predictable outbreaks: